-Even if your child is in Reception, Year 1 or Year 2 and you think you may be entitled to free school meals (FSM) please apply directly to the benefits department at www.denbighshire.gov.uk.
+Even if your child is in a Reception - Year 4 class and you think you may be entitled to free school meals (FSM) please apply directly to the benefits department at www.denbighshire.gov.uk.
 You can also claim for a uniform grant on the same application.